hyperledger/fabric/docs/source/understand_fabcar_network.rst

 These components are bootstrapped by the ``./startFabric.sh`` script, which
 also:

-* creates a channel and joins the peer to the channel
+* creates a channel and joins the peers to the channel
-* installs the ``fabcar`` smart contract onto the peer's file system and instantiates it on the channel (instantiate starts a container)
+* installs the ``fabcar`` smart contract onto the peer's file system and deploys it to the channel
 * calls the ``initLedger`` function to populate the channel ledger with 10 unique cars

 These operations would typically be done by an organizational or peer admin.